How a Lifetime Love for Art Led Adelia Schleusz to Her Biggest Canvases Yet

 “As interior designers in education, we brand how students and staff engage with learning environments,” she said.
 “We look for meaningful and measurable impact that balances beauty, performance, social and emotional health, and the well-being of all individuals from the perspective of inclusion, diversity, and community.”

 Schleusz brings more than just her skillful and creative eye to the table, however.
-Whenever personalities and ideas clash, HKS Director of Education Leonardo Gonzalez Sangri knows he can count on Schleusz to “disarm” everyone with her even-mannered demeanor and her natural ability to command a room.
+Whenever personalities and ideas clash, HKS Global Practice Director, Education Leonardo Gonzalez Sangri knows he can count on Schleusz to “disarm” everyone with her even-mannered demeanor and her natural ability to command a room.

 “Oftentimes in design meetings and project meetings, tension is running high and people have been working long hours,” Gonzalez Sangri said.
 “She has a way of walking into a room, and everybody just relaxes.
 The tension is reduced.
 It’s incredible to see it happen.”